Do I Have Imposter Syndrome Or Am I Just A Working Class Woman?

 Three years ago, I landed my first professional job as a marketing copywriter.
-It was far from a dream job but it was in the creative industry and had all the markers of what I considered a real, adult job: a £20,000 annual salary, healthcare benefits, a commutable office.
+It was far from a dream job but it was in the creative industry and had all the markers of what I considered a real, adult job: a decent annual salary, benefits, a commutable office.

 That might sound mundane but it was a huge jump from my previous job at a supermarket, packing bags and herding customers as they fought over reduced biscuits.
-On the side, I had worked as many ad hoc copywriting shifts at magazines as I could possibly fit in and completed a journalism course with a scholarship for financially disadvantaged teens.
+On the side, I had worked as many ad hoc copywriting shifts at magazines as I could possibly fit in and completed a journalism course with a scholarship.
 Finally, I could put my skills and shiny new degree to use.

 That might sound mundane but it was a huge jump from my previous job at a supermarket, packing bags and herding customers as they fought over reduced biscuits.
-On the side, I had worked as many ad hoc copywriting shifts at magazines as I could possibly fit in and completed a journalism course with a scholarship for financially disadvantaged teens.
+On the side, I had worked as many ad hoc copywriting shifts at magazines as I could possibly fit in and completed a journalism course with a scholarship.
 Finally, I could put my skills and shiny new degree to use.

 Advertisement